redis-field-engineering/redis-connect-dist/connectors/postgres/k8s-docs/README.md

 redis-connect-postgres-config   6      12s
 ```

-If the ConfigMap did not get created, it's likely that one of more of the source configuration files was not found (eg. JobConfig.yml)
+If the ConfigMap did not get created, it's likely that one of more of the source configuration files was not found (eg. JobConfig.yml) so please verify the path to your files.

 The details of the the command above are:
 `kubectl create configmap <configmap_name>  --from-file=<key_name>=<path-to/file_name>`